 When it comes to writing a supporting statement, length matters.
 Too short and it won’t evidence all the competencies needed for the role, too long and you’ll come across as unfocused.
 If you’re wondering ‘How long should a supporting statement be?’ you’ve come to the right place.
 In this post I’ll answer that very question and explain how to trim your statement down if it’s too long.

 Obey the word limit

-If you're here wondering how long a supporting statement should be, chances are the employer hasn’t provided a word or character limit.
+If you're wondering how long should a supporting statement be, chances are the employer hasn’t provided a word or character limit.
 But if they have, make sure you obey it.
 Some employers are particularly strict about this and will penalise applications that exceed the word limit.
 It’s a good idea to write within 10% of the maximum word length, and ideally maximise it so you’re hitting all the competencies.

 No word limit?
 Aim for 2 pages

 If there's no word limit, aim to write no more than two sides of A4 using font size 11.
 Not many hiring managers have time to read a supporting statement much longer than this (remember, they’ve probably got tens, if not hundreds to read!).
 They’ll also lose interest pretty quickly, so do them a favour and keep it a reasonable length.